-In December 2021, we entered into a USD 1 month LIBOR interest rate cap of 0.75% through the fourth quarter of 2026 on \$484.1 million of floating rate debt, which reduces over time and represented approximately half of our outstanding floating rate debt.
-In February 2022, we entered into two additional USD 1 month LIBOR interest rate caps of 0.75% through the fourth quarter of 2026 on the remaining balance of \$507.9 million of our floating rate debt.
-One of these interest rate caps was not designated as a cash flow hedge and therefore the negative fair value adjustment of \$2.8 million for the first quarter of 2023 was recorded through the statement of income as compared to the positive fair value adjustment of \$4.6 million in the first quarter of 2022.
-Interest rate caps will automatically transit to 1 month Compounded SOFR by June 30, 2023.
+In December 2021, we entered into a USD 1 month LIBOR interest rate cap of 0.75% through fourth quarter 2026 on \$484.1 million of floating rate debt, which reduces over time in line with anticipated debt amortization and represented approximately half of the outstanding floating rate debt.
+In February 2022, we entered into two additional USD 1-month LIBOR interest rate caps of 0.75% through the fourth quarter 2026 on the remaining balance of \$507.9 million of floating rate debt.
+One of these interest rate caps was not designated as a cash flow hedge.
+Interest rate caps have automatically transited to 1 month Compounded SOFR on July 1, 2023 at a level of 0.64%.
+A positive fair value adjustment of \$0.3 million for the third quarter 2023 was recorded through the statement of income.
+The negative fair value adjustment for the nine months ended September 30, 2023 amounted to \$1.0 million.